How to Hang a Gallery Wall in 5 Easy Steps

 Step 1: Gather Art

 Start by gathering an assortment of wall art.
 Choose items that go together but aren't matchy-matchy.
-Build a photo wall with a bunch of family pictures, or opt for frames sans photos to create a picture frame collage—it's up to you.
+Build a photo wall with a bunch of family pictures, or opt for frames sans photos to create a wall frame collage—it's up to you.
 For displaying small photos or pieces of art, look for wall collage frames that hold multiple pieces in one unit.
 A wall photo collage means hanging fewer frames and does some of the art arranging for you.

 Step 2: Trace and Test

-The hardest part of hanging your gallery is establishing where to hang pictures on the wall.
+The hardest part of hanging a gallery wall is establishing where to hang pictures on the wall.
 Before nailing any holes, establish your gallery wall layout.
 Start by tracing around each piece of art on kraft paper, then cut out.
 On each piece of paper, mark the picture's hanger placement.
 This will come in handy when hanging your art at the correct height.
-Use painters tape to hang each cutout and get a feel for the layout.
-Rearrange until you find a look you love.
+Use painters tape to hang each cutout on your wall and get a feel for the layout.

 When deciding on your gallery wall layout, start by hanging the largest item at eye-level.
 You'll want artwork to hang 57" from the ground at center.
 However, the height at which you hang art will also depend on your the height of your ceilings and your furniture.
 If you have soaring ceilings, opt for large-scale art that scales more of your wall.
 If you are hanging a gallery wall above a sofa or tall furniture piece, you'll need to adjust the height accordingly.
 Floor-to-ceiling gallery walls can also make an impressive statement.
 Once you've decided on where and what height to hang your art, rearrange the cutouts of your pictures until you find a layout you love.

 Step 3: Keep It Even